-The Caesar haircut is a men’s haircut that has a horizontally-cut short fringe styled forward.
-Named after the historically famous Roman Emperor Julius Caesar, its sometimes referred to as a French crop, too.
+The Caesar haircut is a men’s haircut with a horizontally-cut short fringe styled forward.
+Named after the historically famous Roman Emperor Julius Caesar, it is sometimes referred to as a French crop.

-The traditional Caesar cut was worn by men who experienced early-onset baldness or hair thinning.
-Although, in the modern world this cut can be seen infused with various styles, shapes, and textures.
+Men who experienced early-onset baldness or hair thinning wore the traditional Caesar cut.
+Although, in the modern world, this cut can be seen infused with various styles, shapes, and textures.
 It’s still recommended for guys who have thin hair, especially now that contemporary versions of this cut are styled to be more textured and faded.

-No touch-ups and only a little maintenance and styling are needed for this emperor French crop.
+This emperor French crop cut needs no touch-ups and only a little maintenance and styling.
 No wonder why leading Hollywood movie actors Zac Efron, George Clooney, and Russell Crowe have been sporting this classic hairstyle on and off the set!

 Before your next haircut, check out these trendy pictures of Caesar haircuts and hairstyles for men.

 This Caesar haircut is a classic that’s always on the rise.
 It had its most recent emphasis in the ’90s and is now being innovated with new techniques that are changing and adapting to the more modern style without losing the retro style.
 What I like most about this cut is that it is light, easy to pack, and makes the person look very stylish.

 To style this Ceaser cut, use all Paul Mitchell products, ending with Super Sculpt and a Reformer wax.
 It’s also used on men who have straight hair with not much volume, but it’s very interesting in curly hair, too, when the bunch is more open to not getting heavy.